matchbookmac/matchbookmac.github.io/_posts/2017-01-15-macOS-tmux-emacs-copy-past.markdown

 His solution was to update his tmux.conf to use some vim key bindings and inline shell scripting to talk to `pbcopy`/`pbpaste`.
 I am conversant in vim, but my main editor is emacs, so I decided to branch out from the tutorial at that point and figure out how to do the same thing he was doing, but with emacs bindings.
-In addition to that, when running I was running an emacs client inside of a tmux session, the emacs copy and paste functionality via the kill-ring was not working as expected.
+In addition to that, when I was running an emacs client inside of a tmux session, the emacs copy and paste functionality via the kill-ring was not working as expected.

 I first decided to tackle copy/paste integration for just tmux and macOS.
 I figured that maybe lessons learned there